MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-collectionsnapshotservice-createsnapshot.md

 ---
-Description: 'Creates a snapshot of a virtual system collection.' ms.assetid: '2512d82f-06b9-4613-b920-d3a9be884a75'
+Description: Creates a snapshot of a virtual system collection. ms.assetid: 2512d82f-06b9-4613-b920-d3a9be884a75
-title: 'CreateSnapshot method of the Msvm\_CollectionSnapshotService class'
+title: CreateSnapshot method of the Msvm\_CollectionSnapshotService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CreateSnapshot method of the Msvm\_CollectionSnapshotService class